pghvlaans/rust-info-files/README.md

 The source archive will be downloaded and extracted, and all crate names and versions will be found in `Cargo.lock`.
 The crates will then be downloaded and checked for `sha256` sums.
 If all is well, the end result is an `info` file, complete with all sources and `md5` sums.

-Although I have never encountered errors with this iteration of the script, please feel free to make an issue or contact me directly if problems do occur.
+Although I have never encountered errors with this iteration of the scripts, please feel free to make an issue or contact me directly if problems do occur.